paescebu/CustomKeyboardKit/README.md

 }
 ```

-## Using My Custom Keyboard In UIKit
+## Using Your Custom Keyboard In UIKit
 Once declared, you can assign your `CustomKeyboard`'s `keyboardInputView` property to the UITextFields `inputView`.
 ```swift
 override func viewDidLoad() {